cshinnimin/ffbot/README.md

 ./ffbot.sh
 ```

-* The script assumes the emulator command is `fceux-gui`, to run FFBot with a different emulator command if needed, provide the command as an argument (for example, if the needed emulator command is simply `fceux`):
+* The script assumes the emulator command is `fceux-gui`.
+To run FFBot with a different emulator command if needed, provide the command as an argument (for example, if the needed emulator command is simply `fceux`):
 ```
 ./ffbot.sh fceux
 ```